 “ARAC is unique in pairing original research with strategic communication and policy strategies to help combat antibiotic resistance,” says Price.
 “We need to raise the literacy around antibiotics and antibiotic resistance around the world.
 People need to recognize that these are valuable resources that we’re on the cusp of losing—and we need to use them carefully.”

 Philanthropy advances ARAC’s efforts.
-Funding for the center has been provided by the Wellcome Trust, Cornell Douglas Foundation, Applegate, AdvaMedDx, and Merck & Co., Inc.
+Wellcome, a global charitable foundation based in the U.K., recently made a $3.1 million grant to ARAC to study the impacts of California’s new legislation limiting the use of antimicrobial drugs given to livestock raised in the state.
+Funding for the center also has been provided by the Cornell Douglas Foundation, Applegate, AdvaMedDx, and Merck & Co., Inc.